 |CVE-2021-1732||Windows NETLOGON||N/A||Not Vulnerable.
 This is Windows-only issue and does not apply to Linux-based systems like LMOS.|

-|CVE-2020-15598||ModSecurity v3||N/A||LoadMaster is not vulnerable as it runs the ModSecurity v2.9 release line.|
+|CVE-2020-15598||ModSecurity v3||N/A||Not Vulnerable.
+LMOS uses the ModSecurity v2.9 release line.|

-|CVE-2019-16905||openssh||7.7,7.9,8.x- 8.1||NA.
-Not vulnerable.
-Experimental code which is not built as part of LMOS.|
+|CVE-2019-16905||openssh||7.7,7.9,8.x- 8.1||Not Vulnerable.
+The vulnerable experimental code is not built as part of LMOS.|

-|CVE-2019-1563||openssl||1.1.1||NA, The LM does not use PKCS7 or CMS and it always uses a certificate.|
+|CVE-2019-1563||openssl||1.1.1||Not Vulnerable.
+LMOS does not support PKCS7 or CMS and it always uses a certificate.|

-|CVE-2019-1547||openssl||1.1.1||NA, LM only uses libssl interface which is indicated to be not vulnerable.|
+|CVE-2019-1547||openssl||1.1.1||Not Vulnerable.
+LMOS only uses the libssl interface, which is indicated to be not vulnerable.|